akshatrajsaxena/typing_speed_test/README.md

 YES, the website is responsive.
 It adapts to different viewports, ensuring a consistent experience across various devices.

-The project is organized into several components and directories for better maintainability:
+The project is organized into several components and directories for better maintainability, Here are these:

 less